 1990-TODAY: Infrastructure Expansion, Academic Innovations, Accreditation Upgrade

-Further developments in the school’s facilities were the new St. La Salle building for the Grade School, the local area networking of the whole campus, the upgrading of the Br.
+In 1995, La Salle Green Hills inaugurated the new high school building named in honor of St. Mutien Marie FSC.
+Other expansions include the new St. La Salle building for the grade school, the local area networking of the whole campus, the upgrading of the Br.
 Gilbert Cotter football field, the construction of the Fr.
-Martinez Activity Center, and the air-conditioning of all the High School classrooms.
-A study hall was constructed attached to the gym and was named in honor of Mr. Cesar A. Cruz, a former high school Assistant Principal.
+Martinez Activity Center, the air-conditioning of all the high school classrooms, and the construction of a study hall named after Mr. Cesar A. Cruz, a former high school assistant principal.

-The Grade School Department has just been granted another five (5)-year re-accreditation by the PAASCU.
-The Grade School and High School Departments have always been granted 5 to 7 year-accreditation status by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) per visit.
+In 2008, the Grade School Department was granted Level III re-accredited Status by the Federation of Accrediting Agencies of the Philippines (FAAP), making it the first-ever recipient of such honor.
+Both the Grade School and the High School Departments have always been granted 5 to 7 year-accreditation by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU).